ooni/spec/data-formats/df-002-dnst.md

 1. all mainline experiments artifically split a lookup into two entries, one for `A` and the other for `AAAA`;

-2. new step-by-step code (which eventually will become the default) represent a system/go lookup as a single `ANY` query containing all the `A`, `AAAA`, and `CNAME` records returned by `getaddrinfo` (or by the Go resolver).
+2. new step-by-step code (which eventually will become the default) represents a system/go lookup as a single `ANY` query containing all the `A`, `AAAA`, and `CNAME` records returned by `getaddrinfo` (or by the Go resolver).